domitry/Nyaplotjs/README.md

 ## License
 Copyright (C) 2014 by Naoki Nishida
-This version of Ecolijs is licensed under the MIT license.
+This version of Nyaplotjs is licensed under the MIT license.